This post contains affiliate links.

 Here’s what you’ll Need

-In making vegan beef stew, the magic is in all of the flavorings.
-After adding the veggies, “beef,” and potatoes, we’ll be including rosemary, thyme, garlic, and additional optional enhancers for a hearty stew that’s both filling and delicious.
+The magic in making vegan beef stew is in the flavorings.
+After adding the veggies, “beef,” and potatoes, we’ll add rosemary, thyme, garlic, and additional optional enhancers for a hearty stew that’s both filling and delicious.
+Jump to the recipe card for the quantities.

-- Flavor Veggies: Dice up a red onion, 3 ribs of celery, 3 carrots, and 3 cloves of garlic.
+- Flavor Veggies: Dice up a red onion, celery, carrots, and a few garlic cloves.
 These will provide a flavorful base to our stew!

-- Flour: Next, ¼ cup of all-purpose flour will be used to thicken the stew.
+- Flour: Next, all-purpose flour will be used to thicken the stew.

-- Broth: 6 cups of veggie broth will add the liquid component.
+- Broth: Veggie broth will add the liquid component.
 For an even beefier flavor, use the Better Than Bouillon No Beef Base.

 - Red Wine: Next, include 1 cup of red wine.
 A dry blend is best!

-- Potatoes: To add a bit of heartiness, chop 4 Yukon gold potatoes into bite sized pieces.
+- Potatoes: To add a bit of heartiness, chop Yukon gold potatoes into bite-sized pieces.

 - Flavor Enhancers: Tomato paste adds umami, while thyme and rosemary add much needed herby elements to the mix.
 You can also throw in optional flavor enhancers, like a dash of marmite and/or liquid smoke.

-- Peas: Brighten it up with 1 cup of frozen peas at the very end.
+- Peas: Brighten it up with frozen peas at the very end.

 How to make beefless stew

 Heat the olive oil in a large skillet over medium/high heat.
-Add the beefless tips, cooking until they turn golden brown around the outsides, about 10 minutes.
+Add the beefless tips, cooking until they turn golden brown on the outside, about 10 minutes.

 While the “beef” cooks, heat the remaining oil in a large pot over medium heat.
 Add the diced onion, celery, carrots, and garlic, cooking until the onion turns translucent and the veggies are vibrantly colored, about 5 minutes.